Badfinger: Post-Badfinger solo activities

 In June 2006, a Badfinger convention took place in Swansea, featuring a performance by Bob Jackson.
-The event brought together Bob Jackson, Ron Griffiths, and some members of the Ham, Evans and Gibbins families.
+The event brought together Jackson, Ron Griffiths, and some members of the Ham, Evans, and Gibbins families.
 On 1 January 2008, BBC Wales broadcast a one-hour documentary about Badfinger.

-On 27 April 2013 an official blue plaque was unveiled by the Swansea City Council to honour Pete Ham in his home town of Swansea.
+On 27 April 2013, an official blue plaque was unveiled by the Swansea City Council to honour Pete Ham in his home town of Swansea.
 The public event was also attended by two former members of the original Badfinger band, the Iveys, Ron Griffiths and Dai Jenkins, plus former Badfinger member, Bob Jackson.
 The plaque honored Pete and all the Iveys and Badfinger members of Pete Ham's lifetime.
 A concert followed the unveiling of the plaque featuring former Badfinger members Bob Jackson and Al Wodtke.

 Joey Molland's wife, Kathie Molland, died on 24 March 2009, and Stan Polley died on 20 July 2009 in California.